shashank2791/Work-on-Scikit-Learn/README.md

 # Work-on-Scikit-Learn
-Simple models and usage of scikit-learn
+Simple models and usage of scikit-learn for OSSP Lab 2021.